 If a person or animal has a ringworm infection, they may deposit fungal spores on objects and surfaces they touch.
 Anyone who touches those objects may contract a ringworm infection.

 Children usually show symptoms when they have a ringworm infection, but many adults do not.
 The older an individual is, the more likely it is that their immune system will protect them.
 However, they may still be a carrier.

 The stages in which ringworm develops depend on the type of ringworm.

 On the body, patches grow slowly in size, and more patches can appear on other parts of the body.
 The center of the patch may clear, leaving a ring.
 If there are several rings, they may merge.

-Athletes foot tends to start between the toes before spreading to the bottom or sides of the feet, or both.
+Athlete’s foot tends to start between the toes before spreading to the bottoms or sides of the feet, or both.
 The skin between the toes can then turn white and become soft.

 On the nails, ringworm starts with a thickening of the skin under the nail, followed by a thickening and discoloration of the nails.
 Over time, the nails will lift, crumble, and disappear.

-A doctor can normally diagnose ringworm or a groin infection after examining the affected area and asking the patient about their medical history and symptoms.
+A doctor can typically diagnose ringworm or a groin infection after examining the affected area and asking the patient about their medical history and symptoms.

 They may take a small scraping of the skin, which will not hurt, and examine it under a microscope to look for characteristics of fungi.

 The doctor will assess whether the skin problem is being caused by some other disorder, such as psoriasis.
 Further testing is not usually needed unless symptoms are particularly severe.